maurosampietro/UltraMapper.CommandLine/README.md

      }

-The following example shows how to call a method taking as input a well structured complex type having defined collections and another nested complex type.
+The above example shows how to call a method taking as input a well structured complex type having defined collections and another nested complex type.

 The above example also shows a few features: